beurdouche/tls13-spec/draft-ietf-tls-tls13.md

   client's shares.
 {:br }

-Clients offer an arbitrary number of KeyShareEntry values, each representing a single set of key exchange parameters.
+Clients can offer an arbitrary number of KeyShareEntry values, each representing a single set of key exchange parameters.
 For instance, a client might offer shares for several elliptic curves or multiple FFDHE groups.
 The key_exchange values for each KeyShareEntry MUST be